Sir Boateng Online

 Things needed for simulation

 • Arduino Core and Sensor Libraries for Proteus – Get them here or follow this video link to learn how to install them.
-This includes the Arduino Uno and LCD which can be used to simulate this multiple LCD with Arduino project
+This includes the Arduino Uno and LCD which can be used to simulate this multiple LCDs with the Arduino project

 • 16×2, 20×4, or 128×64 Arduino LCD libraries for Proteus